ginanasseri/ShireShell/README.md

 ---

 A command-line shell that executes Unix commands.

-How to use: `gcc vsh.c -o vsh` then `./vsh`

-See `howto.txt` for redirecting input/output syntax.

-Note: Vagrant Shire was the name of the virtual environment we were using due to Covid.
+[Note: Vagrant Shire was the name of the virtual environment set up for us due to COVID.]

+How to use: `gcc vsh.c -o vsh` then `./vsh` (See `howto.txt` for redirecting input/output syntax).

 The remainder of this README file describes the methods used to implement each feature.